Grand Valley, Coal Ridge girls ready to represent in 3A basketball regionals

 Parker coached the 2015-16 Grand Valley boys basketball team, including his son John Parker, to that year’s Great Eight.
 Now, he’s had the opportunity to coach his daughter, junior Abbeyrose Parker, with another state tour at stake.

-Parker is the leading scorer on the team this year, averaging 15.4 points per game.
+Abbeyrose Parker is the leading scorer on the team this year, averaging 15.4 points per game.
 Sophomore Jaycee Pittman is the top rebounder, pulling down 7.4 boards per game.

 Grand Valley expects to play an improved Buena Vista team Friday night.
 The teams last met on Dec.
 11, a 47-22 win for the Cardinals.